jeanpierobom/jeanpierobom.github.io/_posts/2019-01-18-project-a-initial-setup.md

 #### Github

-There is a Github repository where the game code is stored: [https://github.com/jeanpierobom/youtube-replica](https://github.com/jeanpierobom/youtube-replica)
+There is a Github repository where the app code is stored: [https://github.com/jeanpierobom/youtube-replica](https://github.com/jeanpierobom/youtube-replica)